-The Company is in compliance with all debt-related covenants at June 30, 2011.
+The Company is in compliance with all debt-related covenants at September 30, 2011.
 Upon the occurrence of an event of default, holders of the Notes have the right to require the Company to redeem all or a portion of their Notes.

-Pursuant to the Note Purchase Agreement, the Company agreed to file a registration statement registering for resale the Conversion Shares.
+Pursuant to the Purchase Agreement, the Company agreed to file a registration statement registering for resale the Conversion Shares.
 In May 2011, the Company filed a registration statement on Form S-1 registering these shares for resale; the registration statement was declared effective on July 29, 2011.

-Concurrent with the approval of the offer and sale of the Notes, the Board of Directors approved the termination of the Company's Preferred Shares Rights Agreement (the "Rights Agreement"), effective immediately prior to the initial closing date.
+Concurrent with the approval of the offer and sale of the Notes, the Board of Directors approved the termination of the Company's Preferred Shares Rights Agreement (the Rights Agreement), effective immediately prior to the initial closing date.
 Under the Rights Agreement, preferred stock purchase rights were distributed to stockholders of record as of January 2, 2007 and to each person who acquires the company stock thereafter.
 The rights were exercisable only upon the acquisition, or the acquisition of the right to acquire, by a person or group of affiliated or associated persons, of 20% or more (34% for Tang Capital Partners, LP and 30% for Baker Brothers Investments) of the outstanding shares of the company's common stock.
 These rights were terminated as a result of the termination of the Rights Agreement.
 The Rights Agreement had not been triggered as of that date.

 The Notes contain an embedded conversion feature which was in-the-money on the issuance date.
 Based on an effective fixed conversion rate of \$0.04 per share, the total conversion benefit at issuance exceeded the loan proceeds.
 Therefore, a full debt discount was recorded in an amount equal to the face value of the Notes on the issuance date and the Company began amortizing the resultant debt discount over the 10-year term of the Notes.
+On July 1, 2011, accrued interest of \$50,000 was paid-in-kind and rolled into the Note principal balance, which resulted in an additional debt discount of \$50,000.

-As at June 30, 2011, the carrying value of the Notes was approximately \$25,000, which is comprised of the \$1.5 million note principal less the debt discount of \$1.475 million.
-Accrued interest on the principal balance was \$50,000 at June 30, 2011.
+As of September 30, 2011, the carrying value of the Notes was approximately \$64,000, which is comprised of the \$1,550,000 Note principal less debt discount of \$1,486,000.
+Accrued interest on the principal balance was \$23,250 at September 30, 2011.